adblockradio/adblockradio/README.md

 - a time-frequency analyser (`predictor-ml/ml.js`), featuring a [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network), that takes as an input a spectrogram derivative, the [Mel-frequency cepstral coefficients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) of the signal.
 - a fingerprint matcher (`predictor-db/hotlist.js`), that searches for exact occurrences of known ads, musics or jingles.
 It use the module [dest4/stream-audio-fingerprint](https://github.com/dest4/stream-audio-fingerprint), that shares conceptual similarities with the [original Shazam algorithm](https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf).

-More details about these computations will be provided elsewhere.

 ### Post-processing to smooth the results
 In `post-processing.js`, results are gathered for each audio segment.
-Past results are taken into account, as well as future results, within the limits of the file boundaries or the stream audio buffer (usually between 4s and 16s).
-Predictions are smoothed and dubious data points are pruned.
+Past results are taken into account, as well as future results, within the limits of the file boundaries or of the stream audio buffer (usually between 4 and 16 precious seconds).
+Predictions are smoothed with weighted time-windows and dubious data points are pruned, introducing a [hysteresis](https://en.wikipedia.org/wiki/Hysteresis) behavior of predictions for live radio streams.

 A Readable interface, `Analyser`, is exposed to the end user.
 It streams objects containing the audio itself and all analysis results.
 On a regular laptop CPU, computations run at 5-10X for files and at 10-20% usage for live stream.

+## Discussion on technical decisions

+Combining machine learning with acoustic fingerprinting gives robustness to the system.
+The machine learning predictor, if properly trained, provides reliable classifications on most original content.
+Though, in some situations, it fails (see below in *Improvements* section).
+The role of the fingerprint matcher is to alleviate the errors of the machine learning module.
+Fingerprinting is only relevant for exact repetitions of content (ads, music, jingles, but not for talk).
+Fortunately, most errors of the machine learning predictor deal with ads and music, which are broadcast identically multiple times.
+Thus, the hotlist DB, only fed with the small subset of problematic data, can reduce the overall error rate while keeping computations cheap.

+The [first version](https://twitter.com/PierreCol/status/784851362207137792) of Adblock Radio in 2016 (that one that got *lawyered* by French private radio network [Les Indés Radios](http://www.lesindesradios.fr/) - hi guys! hope you enjoy reading this! *[xoxoxo](http://oxavocats.com/)*) used only the fingerprinting part of this project, with a binary ad/not ad classification.
+Users could report undetected ads with a single click and the corresponding audio was automatically integrated in the DB, with a posteriori moderation.
+Results were really promising, but it was difficult to keep the databases up to date as commercials are broadcast in multiple slight variations, in addition to be renewed frequently, in some cases every few days.
+Some streams with not enough listeners were very poorly classified.
+Exciting strategies to [mine new commercials](https://www.computer.org/csdl/proceedings/icme/2011/4348/00/06012115-abs.html) and to [whitelist large amounts of music](https://github.com/dest4/radio-playlist-generator) have been developed, but it still required a lot of manual work and I/O on servers was problematic.
+In retrospect, the choice of SQLite for these read-write-intensive, time-critical database operations was probably not the best.

+The second version, from early 2017 to mid 2018, used only the lightweight ML part, with almost inexistent I/O. Personal research to distinguish ads from the rest showed that also separating talk from music was a low hanging fruit.
+So predictions became between ad, talk and music.
+The system behave very well with much less manual review, but reached a plateau in precision, a bit below user expectations.
+The ternary classification made user reports more difficult to handle, requiring a priori moderation.
+Current version uses the same ML part but also benefits from a fingerprinting module with much lighter databases, made of jingles and the subset of mispredicted ML training data likely to be broadcast again.

 ## Getting started